cihai/cihai/docs/design-and-planning/2017/spec.md

 ## Incremental configuration

-The [SQLAlchemy][sqlalchemy] data backend used, which for SQLite, also includes the file path used to store the SQLite file, is customizable.
+The [SQLAlchemy] data backend used, which for SQLite, also includes the file path used to store the SQLite file, is customizable.

 [xdg specification]: https://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html